 Ty Bronna is supported accommodation for young people aged 16-21 experiencing a housing crisis in Cardiff, Wales.
 We provide accommodation and help every young person fulfil their unique potential.

-As well as accommodation, young people receive support to gain the skills to move on from Ty Bronna and live independently.
-This includes education, training and employment, understanding welfare benefits and tenancy rights, cooking and domestic skills and budgeting skills.
-We provide 24-hour support and house up to 13 young people at once.
+We provide a variety of support services including education, training and employment, understanding welfare benefits and tenancy rights, cooking and domestic skills and budgeting skills.
+Ty Bronna provides accommodation and 24-hour support for up to 13 young people at once.

 Some of these young people have nowhere else to call home because their families no longer have space for them, they are living in unsuitable accommodation or leaving care.

 Just a Housing Crisis?

 All of the young people have come to us because they’re experiencing a housing crisis for various reasons.

 They are often very damaged young people.
 The young people referred to us have hardly any resilience at all; their mental health is such a barrier for them, and we are having to support them through that so they can focus on the skills they need to learn to live independently.